nonoroazoro/firefox/README.md

 # firefox

-Extensions, Greasemonkey Scripts, UserChromeJS of Firefox.
+Customized Extensions, Scripts, UserChromeJS and Rules of Firefox.